dendibakh/perf-book/chapters/5-Performance-Analysis-Approaches/5-5 Sampling.md

 ### User-Mode and Hardware Event-based Sampling

 Sampling can be performed in 2 different modes, using user-mode or HW event-based sampling (EBS).
-User-mode sampling is a pure SW approach that embeds an agent library into the profiled application.
+User-mode sampling is a pure software approach that embeds an agent library into the profiled application.
 The agent sets up an OS timer for each thread in the application.
 Upon timer expiration, the application receives the `SIGPROF` signal that is handled by the collector.
 EBS uses hardware PMCs to trigger interrupts.
 In particular, the counter overflow feature of the PMU is used, which we will discuss shortly.

 User-mode sampling can only be used to identify hotspots, while EBS can be used for additional analysis types that involve PMCs, e.g., sampling on cache-misses, TMA (see [@sec:TMA]), etc.